Concrete: Classical era

 Modern structural concrete differs from Roman concrete in two important details.
 First, its mix consistency is fluid and homogeneous, allowing it to be poured into forms rather than requiring hand-layering together with the placement of aggregate, which, in Roman practice, often consisted of rubble.
 Second, integral reinforcing steel gives modern concrete assemblies great strength in tension, whereas Roman concrete could depend only upon the strength of the concrete bonding to resist tension.

 The long-term durability of Roman concrete structures was found to be due to the presence of pyroclastic (volcanic) rock and ash in the concrete mix.
-The crystallization of strätlingite (a complex calcium aluminosilicate hydrate) during the formation of the concrete and its merging with similar calcium–aluminium-silicate–hydrate structures helped give the Roman concrete a greater degree of fracture resistance compared to modern concrete.
+The crystallization of strätlingite (a complex calcium aluminosilicate hydrate) during the formation of the concrete and its merging with similar calcium–aluminium-silicate–hydrate structures helped give the Roman concrete a greater degree of fracture resistance compared to modern concrete, sometimes discussed as having being self-healing qualities.
 In addition, Roman concrete is significantly more resistant to erosion by seawater than modern concrete; the aforementioned pyroclastic materials react with seawater to form Al-tobermorite crystals over time.

-The use of hot mixing in preparation of concrete, leading to the formation of lime clasts in the final product, has been proposed to give the Roman concrete a self-healing ability.
+The use of hot mixing in preparation of concrete, leading to the formation of lime clasts in the final product, has been proposed as the technique giving the Roman concrete a self-healing ability.

-The widespread use of concrete in many Roman structures ensured that many survive to the present day.
+The widespread use of their concrete in many Roman structures ensured that many survive to the present day.
 The Baths of Caracalla in Rome are just one example.
 Many Roman aqueducts and bridges, such as the magnificent Pont du Gard in southern France, have masonry cladding on a concrete core, as does the dome of the Pantheon.

 Middle Ages

-After the Roman Empire, the use of burned lime and pozzolana was greatly reduced.
-Low kiln temperatures in the burning of lime, lack of pozzolana, and poor mixing all contributed to a decline in the quality of concrete and mortar.
-From the 11th century, the increased use of stone in church and castle construction led to an increased demand for mortar.
+In Britannia after the Roman Empire, there is evidence of the continued use of burned lime and remains of an 8th century mortar mill have been found in Northamptonshire.
+It is thought that low kiln temperatures in the burning of lime, lack of pozzolana, poor mixing, and an Anglo-Saxon culture of timber construction all contributed to a decline in the quality of concrete and mortar there, but it did not become a lost art.
+From the 11th century in England, the increased use of stone in church and castle construction led to an increased demand for mortar.
 Quality began to improve in the 12th century through better grinding and sieving.
 Medieval lime mortars and concretes were non-hydraulic and were used for binding masonry, "hearting" (binding rubble masonry cores) and foundations.
 Bartholomaeus Anglicus in his De proprietatibus rerum (1240) describes the making of mortar.
 In an English translation from 1397, it reads "lyme ... is a stone brent; by medlynge thereof with sonde and water sement is made".
 From the 14th century, the quality of mortar was again excellent, but only from the 17th century was pozzolana commonly added.